 The discrepancy in interest rates is because banks target people who want to keep a portion of their savings specifically for the holidays.
-Here, it’s essential to consider the added deterrent of withdrawal restrictions to reduce the temptation of dipping into funds before the holidays.
+It’s essential to consider the withdrawal restrictions to reduce the temptation of dipping into funds before the holidays.

-Once the cut-off date for the penalties and withdrawal restrictions on the account has lapsed, you’ll be able to spend your savings and any interest you’ve accrued penalty-free.
+Once the cut-off date for the penalties and withdrawal restrictions on the account has lapsed, you can spend your savings and any interest you’ve accrued penalty-free.

-Community-based banks are usually more focused on their customers’ financial health and less on their bottom line.
+Your best options for Christmas club accounts are small community-based banks or credit unions, which are usually more focused on their customers’ financial health and less on their bottom line.
 As a result, they are more likely to have accounts tailored to these specific customer needs.